dkibrahi/SudokuSolver/README.md

 I have created a basic sudoko solver in C++!
-This sudoku solver will be able to solve any easy, meduim, or difficult sudokus.
+This sudoku solver will be able to solve any easy, medium, or difficult sudokus.

 To use the solver, simply create a .txt file.
 In this .txt file, have each of sudoko grid values paired with their row and column value.